-1. Being comfortable.
-Men can be more relaxed and comfortable with only other men.
+Men can be more relaxed and comfortable with other men in a program alongside them.
 This can help them develop a sense of trust and bond with their fellow counterparts.
 A good level of comfort can help men discuss:

 - Their feelings

 - Their relationship with a spouse or family members

 2. Less judgment.

 Men can feel less judged with only other men in the group.
 Without women present, it can be easier to discuss moments when they have been aggressive after using addictive substances.

 3. No expectations to be tough or strong.

 Society puts high expectations on men to keep their emotions to themselves.
 In a treatment program designed specifically for men, this expectation is removed and the focus can be on getting better and healing from addiction.

 Talking about addiction can be more effective when patients only have to share with the same gender.
 Clients in a gender-specific treatment program can form bonds and communicate among one another easier than a mixed gender program.

 A gender-specific treatment for substance abuse can allow men to concentrate on the unique experiences that affect other men.